algo26-matthias/idna-convert/ReadMe.txt

 ACE strings (the Punycode form) are always 7bit ASCII strings.

 ATTENTION: As of version 0.6.0 this class is written in the OOP style of PHP5.
 Since PHP4 is no longer actively maintained, you should switch to PHP5 as fast as possible.
 We expect to see no compatibility issues with the upcoming PHP6, too.

+ATTENTION: BC break!
+As of version 0.6.4 the class per default allows the German ligature ß to be encoded as the DeNIC, the registry for .DE allows domains containing ß.
+In older builds "ß" was mapped to "ss".
+Should you still need this behaviour, see example 5 below.

 Files